tedhchen/ERGMintro/index.md

 # Introduction to Exponential Random Graph Models
 {: .mb-2 }
-Website for the ERGM Workshop held as a part of the 2022 Political Networks Conference.
+Website for the ERGM Workshop held as a part of the 2023 Political Networks Conference.
 {: .fs-6 .fw-300 }

+**[The current website still contains some information for the 2022 workshop.
+It will be updated to the 2023 version by the end of the week.]**

 ## About